When creating social media content, it’s important to share content that will generate engagement.

 Remember, 80% of your content needs to provide value to your customers and only 20% should be self-promotional.

 The inspirational content you share could be a heart-warming story you tell in a video, or it could be as simple as an inspiring quote.

 In fact, quotes perform great on social media!

 When designed well, they stand out in the newsfeed and generate lots of likes.

 To get users to stop the scroll and engage with your content, keep your images simple and use bold, sans serif fonts.

 Too many words, busy images, and script fonts create cluttered, hard-to-focus images – causing users to scroll right past your content.

-If you need help designing scroll-stopping images, the Social Content App includes a library of quotes and styled images designed to get engagement on social media.
+If you need help designing scroll-stopping images, the Social Media Content Club includes a library of quotes and styled images designed to get engagement on social media.

 5. Celebrate Holidays